pawelgrzybek/pawelgrzybek.com/content/posts/2024-01-25-deferred-javascript-promises-using-promise-withresolvers/index.md

 You can use it to avoid nesting in the promise executor, although it shines when you need to pass `resolve` or `reject` to multiple callers.
 Working with stream or event-based systems is an excellent opportunity to simplify your life with `Promise.withResolvers()`.

 Look at this example of a `createEventsAggregator`.
 It returns an `add` method to push new event and an `abort` method that cancels aggregation.
-Most importantly, it returns `events` promise that resolves when it hits a `eventsCount` limit or rejects when `abort` is triggered.
+Most importantly, it returns `events` promise that resolves when it hits an `eventsCount` limit or rejects when `abort` is triggered.

 ```js
 function createEventsAggregator(eventsCount) {